ionic-team/stencil/src/compiler/output-targets/readme.md

 - Generates ES Modules to be imported by other bundlers, such as `dist/es2017/` and `dist/es5`.

+### selfcontained

+- Generates a directory of each component as its own stand-alone web component.
+- Does not import any functions and works as is within the browser.

 ### `angular`

 - Generates a wrapper Angular component proxy.